pachecobruno/aries-data/README.md

 1. `singleS3FileInput` - Converts activityTask.input from an AWS S3 Key to the contents of a file.
     * Arguments: `removeAfter`: if set to true, the file will be removed after
-2. `singleS3FileOutput` - Takes the returned string, and store it in an S3 Object.
 3. `singleS3StreamInput` - Converts input to a [stream](http://www.streamjs.org)
     * Arguments: `removeAfter`: if set to true, the file will be removed after
 4. `singleS3StreamOutput` - Allows you to return a [stream](http://www.streamjs.org), which is converted into a file before uploading to S3.